SDCast1/SDCast1/README.md

-- USER//@SDCast1
+- @SDCast1
-- INTERESTS//software and tech
+- software developer
-- CURRENTLY LEARNING//how to develop a game
+- learning how to develop a game
-- CONTACT//Discord//segadreamcast.
+- Discord: segadreamcast. *(be sure to add the period)*
 - **(NOT ACCEPTING FRIEND REQUESTS)**
-- PRONOUNS//He/Him
+- he/him